Herbert L. Earnest: Early life

-James Ludwell Earnest was born in Richmond, Virginia on November 11, 1895, the son of James Austin Earnest and Mary Elizabeth (Talley) Earnest.
+Herbert Ludwell Earnest was born in Richmond, Virginia on November 11, 1895, the son of James Austin Earnest and Mary Elizabeth (Talley) Earnest.
 He was educated in the public schools of Richmond and was a 1914 graduate of Fork Union Military Academy.
 He attended the Medical College of Virginia for a year, then left to join the Virginia National Guard's 1st Virginia Cavalry.
 He served for two years, including federalization for duty during the Mexican Border War, and advanced in rank from private to corporal.

 With the army expanding following U.S. entry into World War I, in August 1917, Earnest's application for an army commission was approved and he was appointed a second lieutenant of Cavalry.
 Assigned to the 3rd Cavalry Regiment at Fort Sam Houston, Texas, he served with the regiment during its organization and training in the United States, and was with it when it departed for France as part of the American Expeditionary Forces.
 Earnest was regarded as one of the army's best horsemen, and in addition to playing polo, during his career both his wife and he took part in numerous horse shows and competitions.